 Heads of independent schools often suggest that a major problem for state schools is government regulation, in the form of the National Curriculum.
 They would say that there is little room for passionate teachers to deviate from the main curriculum.
-I am not sure how much this matters in practice: a good teacher will inspire regardless of the curriculum they have to wade through.
+We are not sure how much this matters in practice: a good teacher will inspire regardless of the curriculum they have to wade through.
 The importance placed on Continuing Professional Development in state schools means that teachers will be trained and continue to learn at an accelerated pace.
 The main problem is that preparation for national tests drain precious teaching time; when children leave state school they might be very good at passing tests but they might not have been as well grounded or inspired academically as their independent counterparts.

 Independent schools sell themselves partly on the wide range of extra curricular activities.
 Why are these important?
 Because they give children who aren’t good at mainstream subjects like English or maths a chance to shine, and therefore to gain confidence.
 The more options there are, the more likely they will find something they excel at.

 3. How are private schools funded and are the fees worth it?

 School fees are not necessarily a deal breaker because financial help is usually available.
 Nearly all schools offer bursaries (means tested) and scholarships (ability tested).
 Christopher Middleton in The Telegraph reports that private schools belonging to the Independent Schools Council provide £780 million of free education which benefits just under 35% of pupils.
 1% get a 100% fee reduction.
 The problem is that even if your child can afford to be at the school, will they feel comfortable?
 Will they, for example, be put off by their friends going on expensive holidays?
 I would argue that this is probably a small price to pay for the excellent education they will receive.
 Financial limitations are more likely to cause problems later in life when children can’t take an apprenticeship or a free internship because they can’t afford to not work; whereas their more wealthy friends can.